2013–2014 San Diego mayoral special election: Polling

+Debate

 Results

 Although local elections are officially non-partisan per the California constitution, major candidates typically publicly align themselves with political parties.
 Therefore, political preference of candidates is indicated in the table below where it is known.

 Special run-off election

-On February 11, 2014, Kevin Faulconer received 52.9 percent majority in the run-off vote and was elected Mayor of San Diego.
+On February 11, 2014, Kevin Faulconer received 52.9 percent majority in the run-off vote and was elected mayor of San Diego.